 MyLab™ Programmingis an online learning system designed to engage students and improve results.
-MyLab Programming consists of a set of programming exercises correlated to the programming concepts in this book.
-Through hundreds of practice problems, the system automatically detects errors in the logic and syntax of their code submissions and offers targeted hints that enable students to figure out what went wrong—and why.
-MyLab Programming improves the programming competence of beginning students who often struggle with the basic concepts and paradigms of popular high-level programming languages.
-For instructors, a comprehensive gradebook tracks correct and incorrect answers and stores the code inputted by students for review.
+MyLab Programming consists of a set of programming exercises correlated to the programming concepts and objectives in this book.
+Through practice exercises and immediate, personalized feedback, MyLab Programming improves the programming competence of beginning students who often struggle with the basic concepts of programming languages.

 - UPDATED!
 User Interface provides a new streamlined interface based on experienced user feedback.
 Course creation, configuration, and navigation are now easier than ever.

 - EXPANDED!
 Exercise Editor now allows you to easily create new programming exercises.
-In addition to assigning the hundreds of programming exercises already available in MyProgrammingLab, you can create and assign programming exercises to customize your course.
+In addition to assigning the hundreds of programming exercises already available in MyLab Programming, you can create and assign programming exercises to customize your course.

 - UPDATED!
 VideoNotes Tutorials provide step-by-step video tutorials specifically designed to enhance the programming concepts presented in Introduction to Java Programming.
 Students can view the entire problem-solving process outside of the classroom–when they need help the most.

 - Interactive Practice provides first-hand programming experience in an interactive online environment.

 - Immediate feedback for incorrect answers give students personalized feedback differentiating logical and compiler errors.
 The error messages include both the feedback from the compiler and plain English interpretations of likely causes for the incorrect answer.